Your Year of the Tiger is almost here, huh. Be nice to us when you ascend to Emperor of the Universe, okay?

 I finally went to the family house this weekend to get snapshots of all our other childhood plushies, and because this is Chinese New Year weekend and the ascent of the Year of the Tiger is upon us, Tigey demanded that we feature his girlfriend plushie this week.
 Note that this is largely a one-sided relationship, unless you consider Ally to be a huge tsundere.
 Tigey loves Ally, but Ally hates Tigey and would rather go snuggle up with Orson, who I will probably feature next week.

-Ally is an alicorn, and her name is sometimes spelled Aly as well.
-She was a gift to my sister from what she thinks were her late junior high days or early high school days, so around 2003-2004.
+Ally is an alicorn, and was a gift to my sister from what she thinks were her late junior high days or early high school days, so around 2003-2004.
 We have an important set of plushie catelogue pictures from May 15 2003 that do NOT feature Ally, so she was most likely acquired after that point, but no one is sure exactly when.
 It was likely right afterwards though, possibly around Christmas or my sister’s next birthday, since Ally is very much ingrained into the main core of plushies as one of the plushies that we got fairly early on into the Canada portion of our lives.

 She came attached to a photo frame, as part of a gift set, but was soon spun off to be the actual gift from the set, as the frame was never really used (that I remembered) and most likely discarded at some point during a move.
 And paradoxically, since I didn’t move out with her, I never had any photographs of her until yesterday (Jan 29 2022), since we seem to be lacking family photos between when we took these photos in May 2003 and when I moved out in August 2011.
 I took Ally back home with me yesterday though, and although she isn’t too happy about that, it’s better than being cooped up in a box, and Tigey is over the moon for her anyway.
 Ally seems to like Orson better though, and is glad that he also came along with me back to my house, although as I understand it she doesn’t hate Tigey per se.
 Tigey turns into a simpering tiger cub before her, though, and tries his best to impress her and give her gifts.